openforcefield/openff-evaluator/docs/physicalproperties.rst

 Thermodynamic States
 --------------------

-A ``ThermodynamicState`` specifies a combination of the temperature and (optionally) the pressure at which a measurement is performed::
+A |thermodynamic_state| specifies a combination of the temperature and (optionally) the pressure at which a measurement is performed::

     thermodynamic_state = ThermodynamicState(